KrishnaSathvik/ragaichatbot/kb/ai_ml/krishna_ai_experience.md

 **Key Responsibilities and Achievements:**

-At Walgreens through TCS, I designed and deployed RAG pipeline with Databricks, Pinecone, and OpenAI, enabling pharmacists to query compliance docs in natural language with source-cited answers.
+So at Walgreens through TCS, I designed and deployed this RAG pipeline with Databricks, Pinecone, and OpenAI.
+The goal was to enable pharmacists to query compliance documents in natural language with source-cited answers.
+This was a game-changer because pharmacists could now get instant answers instead of spending hours searching through documents.

-I engineered ingestion of structured/unstructured data (PDFs, transcripts) via PySpark pipelines, transforming data into embeddings and cutting manual search effort by 60%.
+I engineered ingestion of structured and unstructured data (PDFs, transcripts) via PySpark pipelines, transforming data into embeddings and cutting manual search effort by 60%.
+The pharmacists were really happy with this improvement.

-I automated retraining and re-indexing workflows using Airflow, improving model freshness and reducing knowledge gaps across pharmacy operations.
+I automated retraining and re-indexing workflows using Airflow, which improved model freshness and reduced knowledge gaps across pharmacy operations.
+This was important because compliance documents change frequently, and we needed to keep the system up-to-date.

 I deployed scalable inference APIs on AKS with CI/CD in Azure DevOps, ensuring zero-downtime rollouts and 35% latency reduction with optimized caching and prompts.
+The performance improvement was significant, and the system was much more reliable.

 I implemented governance with Unity Catalog and PII scrubbing, securing sensitive patient data while maintaining HIPAA compliance in embeddings and responses.
+This was crucial because we were dealing with healthcare data and needed to ensure patient privacy.

 **Technologies Used:**
 - Databricks, PySpark, Pinecone, OpenAI API